dkoval/flamalgam/README.md

 from your RDBS of choice and now want to create a higher-order view `C` out of these streams of data.
 You may then want to store this new view of original data in another specialized database, say [Elasticsearch](https://www.elastic.co/), to optimize the read layer of the system you are building.
-But first things first - you somehow need to `join` infinite streams `A` and `B` in order to produce `C` and and this is exactly the type of problem this deals with.
+But first things first - you somehow need to `join` infinite streams `A` and `B` in order to produce `C` and and this is exactly the type of problem this project deals with.

 ...
 Put a diagram here ...